 Meyer Lemon Roast Chicken is a delicious way to perk up your weekly meal plan ~ the flavors are bright and sunny, and the whole dish looks as beautiful as it tastes!

-Meyer Lemon Roast Chicken doesn’t take any more time than plain oven roasted chicken, but a quick sauce of Limoncello, olive oil, lemon juice and stone ground Dijon mustard makes the whole thing sing.
+This vibrant and citrusy roast chicken will make a regular old weekday meal feel special.
+It doesn’t take any more time than plain oven roasted chicken, but a quick sauce of Limoncello lemon liqueur, olive oil, lemon juice and stone ground Dijon mustard makes the whole thing sing.

 Meyer lemons are sweeter than regular lemons, and have delicate thin skins, so you can eat the roasted fruit right along with the chicken.